cloudflare/cloudflare-docs/content/dns/manage-dns-records/reference/dns-record-types.md

 ### SOA

-A [start of authority (SOA)](https://www.cloudflare.com/learning/dns/dns-records/dns-soa-record/) record stores information about your domain such as admin email address, when the domain was last updated, and more.
+A start of authority (SOA) record stores information about your domain such as admin email address, when the domain was last updated, and more.
+Refer to [What is a DNS SOA record](https://www.cloudflare.com/learning/dns/dns-records/dns-soa-record/) for an example.

 If you are using Cloudflare for your [authoritative DNS](/dns/zone-setups/full-setup/), you do not need to create an SOA record.
 Cloudflare creates this record automatically when you start using Cloudflare's authoritative nameservers.

-{{<render file="_api-field-definitions.md">}}
+If you have an Enterprise account, you also have the option to configure your own [DNS zone defaults](/dns/additional-options/dns-zone-defaults/) and change the values for this record.

 ### NS